durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. Sign in as Diego Siciliani.
     1. In the Sign in window enter **DiegoS@azureholxxxx.onmicrosoft.com** (user email id of the Diego Siciliani  ) then select **Next**.
     1. Enter the temporary password that you noted from the previous task and select **Sign in**.
 Select **Sign in**.
     1. Since the password you entered was only a temporary password you need to update it now.
 Enter the current password.
-For the new password and confirm password fields enter **SC900-Lab**.
+For the new password and confirm password fields enter **SC900-Lab** and select **Sign in**
     1. When prompted to stay signed- in, select **Yes**.

 1. From the main Welcome page, under Azure services, select **Azure Active Directory**.